Myth Busting Conversion Rate Optimization with Tim Ash

-When it comes to conversion rate optimization and demand generation, world-renown CRO expert Tim Ash advises digital marketing professionals not to focus too much on the technology.
+When it comes to conversion rate optimization and demand generation, world-renown conversion rate optimization expert Tim Ash advises digital marketing professionals not to focus too much on the technology.

 It’s Twitter today.
 It’ll be Oculus headsets tomorrow.

-“But it’s the human brain we’re trying to influence, and I do a lot of myth busting on how the brain really works.
+“But it’s the human brain we’re trying to influence, and I do a lot of myth-busting on how the brain works.
 If you wanna have a durable career in digital marketing, you need to understand what you’re trying to influence,” says Tim, whose framework covers all the steps of conversion rate optimization by unifying branding, direct response marketing, and brand monitoring.

 “So the brand serves as the frame in which the offer is gonna be valued, and that’s where brand and direct response are gonna be unified.”
-This means that, while you need to have visual consistency in your owned, shared, and paid media outreach campaigns, it’s also important to know what’s actually working in the field, and incorporate that into the marketing.
+This means that while you need to have visual consistency in your owned, shared, and paid media outreach campaigns, it’s also important to know what’s working in the field and incorporate that into the marketing.